JohnteBrown/benign-virus-project/README.md

 # Benign Virus Project
 > Please read the requirements below before contributing to the repo.
 > This repo will also be archived upon the completion of the academic project.
+> additionally PLEASE READ THE FOLLOWING: [DISCLAIMER.md](https://github.com/JohnteBrown/benign-virus-project/blob/master/DISCLAIMER.md)
 ## Contributor Code Of Conduct (Main Points)

 <br>